An Accountability Institution for Technology Governance

 Glossary

 Precision of language is a governance property.
 Vordan maintains a working glossary of terms used in the publication.
-These are not standard definitions — they are the definitions that matter for practitioners operating inside the accountability gap.
+These are not standard definitions.
+They are the definitions that matter for practitioners operating inside the accountability gap.

 The Publication

 Vordan publishes on Sundays and when the intelligence warrants it.
-The Accountability Report is the full analysis — one governance failure examined thoroughly.
-The Gap Alert is the urgent signal — something just happened, here is why it matters before the memo arrives.
+The Accountability Report is the full analysis: one governance failure examined thoroughly.
+The Gap Alert is the urgent signal: something just happened, here is why it matters before the memo arrives.

-Read the issue →Builds
+Read the alerts →Builds

 Vordan does not only name gaps.
 It closes them.
-The builds documented here emerge directly from the analysis — products and tools designed from the ground up on the Accountable by Design doctrine.
+The builds documented here emerge directly from the analysis, products and tools designed from the ground up on the Accountable by Design doctrine.

 Every encrypted email provider, no matter how strong its encryption, operates under the laws of the country it is headquartered in.
-Metadata — IP addresses, device fingerprints, recovery emails, payment records — is never encrypted.
+Metadata (IP addresses, device fingerprints, recovery emails, payment records) is never encrypted.
 No private email company can refuse a valid legal order in their jurisdiction.
 The encryption holds.
 The institution above it is a different question entirely.

 The Publication